- PhD - University of Minnesota - Science Education / Evolution Education

 - BA - Concordia College, Moorhead MN

-Teaching and learning in human anatomy and physiology; Use of engineering in physiology labs; Cooperative group learning
+Teaching and learning in human anatomy and physiology; Process Oriented Guided Inquiry Learning (POGIL); Cooperative group learning

 Awards and honors

 - 2007 Outstanding Undergraduate Science Teacher Award.
 Sponsored by the Society for College Science Teachers, a division of the National Science Teachers Association.

 - 2001 Horace T. Morse - University of .Minnesota Alumni Award for Outstanding Contributions to Undergraduate Education.
 Sponsored by the University of Minnesota Alumni Association and the University of Minnesota.